-The sensitivity has been prepared for periods ended 31 December 2021 using the amounts of debt and other financial assets and liabilities held at those reporting dates. value of the net assets acquired equalled to the consideration paid no goodwill was recognised.
+The sensitivity has been prepared for periods ended 31 December 2021 using the amounts of debt and other financial assets and liabilities held at those reporting dates.

 CREDIT RISK

 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group.
 At 31 December 2020, the Group's maximum exposure to credit risk - without taking into account any collateral held or other credit enhancements, which will cause a financial loss to the Group due to failure to discharge an obligation by the counterparties and financial guarantees provided by the Group arises from the carrying amount of the respective recognised financial assets as stated in the statement of financial position.